cpq/bare-metal-programming-guide/README.md

 UART3.

 Before that, let's organise our source code in the following way:
-- move all API definitions to the file `hal.h` (Harware Abstraction Layer)
+- move all API definitions to the file `hal.h` (Hardware Abstraction Layer)
 - move startup code to `startup.c`
 - create an empty file `syscalls.c` for newlib "syscalls"
 - modify Makefile to add `syscalls.c` and `startup.c` to the build